 Broader research has led to the development of varied mono targeted therapies for managing the effects of cancer on the population.
 The death rate persists due to the increasing rate of cancer development.
 The development of chemoresistance is due to the modulation of several genes, proteins, and pathways.
-Hence, there is a need for safe and multitargeted agents to inhibit chemoresistance and, in turn, sensitize the cancer cells to chemotherapeutic agents.
-Several natural compounds have been identified to possess chemopreventive and chemosensitive features and among all is Curcumin which shows significant efficacy in cancer treatment.
-Curcumin has been used in traditional medicine in Asia, conducting antioxidant, antibacterial, antiviral, antifungal, anti-inflammatory, and hepatoprotective activities.
-It acts as a chemopreventive agent by inducing apoptosis and arrest of the cell cycle in different cancer cells by affecting the molecular targets like upregulation of Cdk inhibitors and p53 and downregulation of cyclin D1, Cdk-1, CDC-2, and NF-kB (Aggarwal & Shishodia, 2006).
+Hence, there is a need for safe and multitargeted agents to inhibit chemoresistance and; in turn, sensitize the cancer cells to chemotherapeutic agents.
+Researchers have identified several natural compounds to possess chemopreventive and chemosensitive features and among all is Curcumin which shows significant efficacy in cancer treatment.

+Experts have used curcumin in traditional medicine in Asia, conducting antioxidant, antibacterial, antiviral, antifungal, anti-inflammatory, and hepatoprotective activities.
+It acts as a chemopreventive agent by inducing apoptosis and arrest of the cell cycle in different cancer cells by affecting the molecular targets like upregulation of Cdk inhibitors and p53 and downregulation of cyclin D1, Cdk-1, CDC-2, and NF-kB 1.
 Curcumin exhibits modulation of multiple targets by regulating transcription factors, inflammatory cytokines, growth factors, different protein kinases, and various other enzymes.
 Safety and tolerability have been obtained by conducting further clinical trials while providing cost-effectiveness and advantages by using Curcumin.
-Also, Curcumin has shown efficacy in modulating different cell signalling pathways and various signalling biomolecules; Curcumin serves as an effective chemosensitizer for other chemotherapeutic agents such as 5-FU, doxorubicin, paclitaxel, cisplatin, and celecoxib in different malignancies.
+Also, Curcumin has shown efficacy in modulating different cell signalling pathways and various signalling biomolecules; it serves as an effective chemosensitizer for other chemotherapeutic agents such as 5-FU, doxorubicin, paclitaxel, cisplatin, and celecoxib in different malignancies.

-Curcumin possesses the natural potential for preventing side effects caused by chemotherapy during cancer treatment.
-Chemotherapy is known as the most common therapeutic modality in treating cancer.
-The drugs used in chemotherapy show limited access with significant side effects involving myelosuppression, gastrointestinal toxicity, cardiotoxicity, hepatotoxicity, neurotoxicity, ototoxicity, etc. These side effects further make the patients discontinue their chemotherapy treatment (Irving et al., 2015).
+It possesses the natural potential for preventing side effects caused by chemotherapy during cancer treatment.
+Chemotherapy is the most common therapeutic modality in treating cancer.
+The drugs used in chemotherapy show limited access with significant side effects involving myelosuppression, gastrointestinal toxicity, cardiotoxicity, hepatotoxicity, neurotoxicity, ototoxicity, etc. These side effects further make the patients discontinue their chemotherapy treatment 2.

 Curcumin is used as adjuvant therapy showing effectiveness in preventing the side effects of chemotherapy.
 Curcumin prevents carcinogenesis and enhances the clinical efficacy of chemotherapy through sensitizing cancer cells to the commonly integrated chemotherapy while protecting the normal cells from chemotherapy-induced damages.
-It can reduce chemotherapy-induced toxicity by removing intracellular ROS in normal tissues and modulating a series of target molecules, including adhesion molecules, inflammatory factors, transcription and growth factors, apoptosis-related proteins, some enzymes and kinases, etc. (Benzer et al., 2018).
+It can reduce chemotherapy-induced toxicity by removing intracellular ROS in normal tissues and modulating a series of target molecules, including adhesion molecules, inflammatory factors, transcription and growth factors, apoptosis-related proteins, some enzymes and kinases, etc. 3.